3 Reading and writing data with Polars

 Cloud storage (AWS S3, Azure blob storage, Google cloud storage) native x x x

-A note about scan: Similar to the concept of lazy reading in the readr package, Polars allows you to scan an input file, which defers the actual parsing of the file and provides a LazyFrame, a lazy computation holder.
+About scan: Similar to the concept of lazy reading in the readr package, Polars allows you to scan an input file, which defers the actual parsing of the file and provides a LazyFrame, a lazy computation holder.
 This feature offers notable performance benefits:

 3.1 Reading data